 The mechanical tests were carried out in a servo controlled testing machine specially designed for rock tests, see Figure 3-1.
 The system consists of a load frame, a hydraulic pump unit, a controller unit and various sensors.
 The communication with the controller unit is accomplished by special testing software run on a PC connected to the controller.
-The load frame is characterized by a high stiffness and is supplied with a fast responding actuator, cf the ISRM suggested method /1/.
-Furthermore, the sensors, the controller and the servo valve are rapidly responding components.
+The load frame is characterized by a high stiffness and is supplied with a fast responding actuator, cf. the ISRM suggested method /1/.
+Furthermore, the sensors, the controller and the servo valves are rapidly responding components.
 The machine is equipped with a pressure vessel in which the specimens are tested under a confinement pressure.
-A thin rubber membrane is mounted on the specimen in order to seal it from the oil used as the confinement medium, cf Figure 3-2.
+A thin rubber membrane is mounted on the specimen in order to seal the specimen from the oil that is used as the confinement medium, cf. Figure 3-2.
 The axial load is determined using a load cell, which is located inside the pressure vessel and has a maximum capacity of 1.5 MN.
 The uncertainty of the load measurement is less than 1%.

 The axial and circumferential (radial) deformation of the rock specimen was measured.
-The rock deformation measurement systems are based on miniature LVDTs with a measurement range of ± 2.5 mm.
-The LVDTs were calibrated by means of a micrometer and they displayed an accuracy of $\pm 2.5\%$ within a ± 2 mm range that was used in the tests.
-The axial deformation measurement system comprises two aluminium rings attached on the specimen, placed approximately at $\frac{1}{4}$ and $\frac{3}{4}$ of the specimen height, cf Figures 3-2 and 4-1.
+The rock deformation measurement systems are based on miniature LVDTs, which have a measurement range of +/-2.5 mm.
+The LVDTs were calibrated by means of a micrometer and they displayed an accuracy of +/-2.5% within a +/-2 mm range.
+The axial deformation measurement system comprises two aluminium rings attached on the specimen, placed approximately at 1/4 and 3/4 of the specimen height, cf. Figures 3-2 and 4-1.
 Two LVDTs mounted on the rings are used to measure the distance change between the rings on opposite sides of the specimen.
-The rings are supplied with three adjustable spring-loaded screws, each with a rounded tip pointing towards the specimen with 120° division.
+The rings are supplied with three adjustable spring-loaded screws, each with a rounded tip, pointing towards the specimen with 120 degrees division.
 The rings are mounted directly on the rubber membrane.
 The pre-load of the screws fixates the rings.
 The position of the frame piston was also stored during the test in order to permit a possibility for comparison with the measurements made with the measurement system that was based on the displacement of the rings.

-The radial deformation was obtained by using a chain mounted around the specimen at midheight, see Figure 3-2.
+The radial deformation was obtained by using a chain mounted around the specimen at mid-height, see Figure 3-2.
 The change of the chain-opening gap was measured by means of one LVDT and the circumferential and thereby also the radial deformation could be obtained.
 See Appendix A.